Sabuhia/Online-coding-platforms/README.md

-# Hackerrank
-Some interesting problems solutions
+Here i will post some of the interesting problems I've solved